ibexa/documentation-developer/docs/guide/routereference.md

 - `routing_resource` can be any valid resource (route name, Location object, etc.).
 If omitted (`null`), the current route will be taken into account.
 - `parameters_hash` is a hash with arbitrary key/values.
-It will be passed to the router in the end.
+It will be passed to the router in the end

 Minimal usage is pretty straightforward: